m-soro/Project_2/README.md

 ### Future Plans

-- I would love to extend this project where you can save your favorite resorts, individual or by season pass and get all the results.
+- I would love to extend this project where you can save your favorite resorts, individually or by season pass and get all the results.